-With abysmal organic reach on Facebook Pages, many organisations are looking to Facebook Groups as an alternative platform for building buzz and community around their brands.
+With abysmal organic reach and declining engagement on Facebook Pages, many organisations are looking to Facebook Groups as an alternative platform for building buzz and community around their brands.

-As well as detailing the many advantages of Groups over Pages, this 7 module online course covers all you need to know to to set up, manage, promote and monitor your Facebook Group.
+As well as detailing the many advantages of Groups over Pages, this 4-hour, 7-module online course covers all you need to know to set up, manage, promote and monitor your Facebook Group.

 And as with all Digiterati courses, the videos are packed with examples and great ideas for content that you can re-purpose in your own context.

 We provide a brief overview of Facebook's News Feed algorithm and the consequent challenges in organic reach that Pages face.

 Groups are not only a solution to this but have a number of other significant advantages over Pages.